MayADevBe/BestTweets/README.md

-# MostLikedTweet
+# BestTweets
- Get back the most liked tweet in a specific timeframe.
+ Get back the most liked/retweeted tweets in a specific timeframe.

+ *Pick: *
+ * user
+ * how many days back
+ * how many top tweets

 ## Needed
 * tweepy